sSODAs/E-13B-Digit-Decoder/README.md

 An image containing a six-digit number written in E-13B font.

 **Output:**<br>
-The decoded number displayed in the console.
-Intermediate processing results may be saved in the ```output/``` folder.
+The decoded number displayed in the console/terminals.
+Intermediate processing results will saved in the ```output/``` folder.

 <br>

 ## Notes
 This project was created to better understand how **image processing works at a low level**, including how digits can be extracted and recognized using simple algorithms rather than learning-based methods.